SKI TRIP 2022

 But we didn’t want to “stay too long at the fair”.
 It was a good trip, no problems and no one got hurt and nothing was broken.
 But it wasn’t a great trip.
 Skiers love it when there’s plenty of snow and it only snowed one day during our entire trip so great is not the adjective we can use.
 But it’s not all about the conditions on the slope, it was just good to get out.
 We broke some new ground by going to Moab but no new ski locations.

 So with climate change and a warming environment, what is the future of skiing?
 Well the most recent trend is the rise in popularity of back mountain skiing.
 This is when the skier makes his own up the mountain by hiking or putting skins on skis in order to make way up the hill.
-This of course gets you to any remote area where you might be able to find fresh snow and at the same time be rewarded with an abundance of cardio activity, probably beyond the capabilities and interest of this couple.
+This of course gets you to any remote area where you might be able to find fresh snow and at the same. find fresh snow and at the same time be rewarded with an abundance of cardio activity, probably beyond the capabilities and interest of this couple.

 Upon our return our local paper, the Palladium Item, had an article about local pandemic conditions.
 During the month of January, Wayne County recorded two and one-half times more Covid cases than any previous month ever.